Marmelodov/PromptCrafter-API/docs/reference/endpoints/get-prompts-id.md

-# Retrieve a prompt by ID
+# API Reference: Retrieve a prompt by ID

-Returns a [`prompt`](../resources/prompt.md) by its unique ID.
-Users can only access prompts they own.
+Retrieves a `prompt` object by its unique ID.
+Users can only access `prompt` objects they own.

 ## URL